Stuart Pearce: Nottingham Forest

 In 1993, Forest were relegated from the Premier League and Brian Clough resigned after 18 years as manager, but Pearce opted to stay at the City Ground and captained Forest to an instant return to the top flight as Division One runners-up.
 In 1994, Pearce was accused of directing a racial slur at Paul Ince during a Nottingham Forest–Manchester United match.
 It was alleged Pearce called Ince an "arrogant black cunt".
 Pearce stated he apologised at the time to Ince and later in 2012 said of the racial slur: "It wasn't right or appropriate at the time, or at any time."
 Pearce helped Forest finish third in the Premier League in 1995 and reach the UEFA Cup quarter-finals in 1996.

 In 1996–97 season, Forest struggled in the league and manager Frank Clark resigned in December, which saw 34-year-old Pearce appointed caretaker player-manager of Forest in December 1996.
 His first match in charge was at home to Arsenal in the league.
 He admitted in an interview with Match of the Day that, in his first attempt at picking a starting XI, he did not realise until it was pointed out to him by his wife that he had omitted goalkeeper Mark Crossley.
-Forest, however, won the match 2–1, coming from behind after an Ian Wright goal with two goals from Alfie Haaland.
+Forest, however, won the match 2–1, coming from behind after an Ian Wright goal with two goals from Alf-Inge Haaland.
 Despite winning Manager of the Month award in January 1997, he would later share the caretaker role with Dave Bassett, and Forest were relegated, finishing in bottom place.